tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 ```
 If there is nothing there, your job has completed and you should look for the output files you named in your hpl.cmd script.

-# Step 8 Compare to the theoretical max and decide if you are satisfied :)
+# Step 8 - Compare to the theoretical max and decide if you are satisfied :)

-Here's some info you need to calculate the theoretical Max
+Here's some info you need to calculate the theoretical max.